sudoalx/blog/content/posts/hello-world.md

 ## Why Hugo?

 I have tried blogging twice before, but both times I failed successfully ✅.
 I'm hoping that this time will be different.
-My previous attempts were Blogspot and WordPress.
+My previous attempts were on Blogspot and Wordpress.

-Blogspot is not very customizable and it is ugly in my opinion, but hey, I was just a kid and didn't know much about web development back then.
+Blogspot is not very customizable and it's ugly (in my opinion), but hey, I was just a kid and didn't know much about web development back then.
-On the other hand, Wordpress was a little overkill for what I needed.
+On the other hand, Wordpress was a little overkill for my needs.
 I didn't need a full blown CMS for a simple blog.
 And even though I have a VPS, I didn't want to spend time maintaining yet another WordPress installation, plus it can get very slow when accessed from locations far away from the server.

 I have been using Hugo for a while now on personal projects and some gigs, I love it since the first time I used it.
 It is blazing fast, easy to use, very simple and static.
 I don't need to worry about security or maintenance.
 I just need to write my posts in markdown, push them to my git repo and let the CI/CD pipeline do the rest.